Bernardo Corradi: Reggina and Udinese

 On 30 July 2008, Manchester City confirmed that Corradi had been released from the final year of his contract, to return to Italy, and play for Reggina.
 On 31 May 2009, they terminated his contract with them.

 On 3 July, he was signed for free by Udinese, who played him mainly as a substitute.

 Montreal Impact

-Corradi made his Impact debut in a 1–0 pre-season exhibition victory over BK Häcken of Sweden on 3 March 2012.
+Corradi made his Impact debut in a 1–0 pre-season exhibition victory over Häcken of Sweden on 3 March 2012.
 He replaced Justin Mapp to start the second half, and played out the final 45 minutes of the match.
 On 15 March 2012, the Montreal Impact announced that he had signed for three months with the option to extend.
 He recorded his first MLS goal on 14 April in the 61st minute against FC Dallas with a penalty kick.

 Corradi was released by Montreal on 7 December 2012.

 International career

 Corradi won a total of 13 caps for Italy between 2003 and 2004, scoring two goals.
 He was considered as a replacement for Christian Vieri when he was first called up to the national team under Giovanni Trapattoni in February 2003; he debuted on 12 February, scoring the only goal of the match in a 1–0 friendly home win over Portugal.
 He was later included in their Euro 2004 squad, making one appearance throughout the tournament in his nation's 2–1 win over Bulgaria in their final group match, although Italy were eliminated in the first round on head-to-head record, despite not losing a match, following a three-way five-point tie with Denmark and Sweden.

 Along with Valencia teammate Marco Di Vaio, he was played up front by new Italy national football team coach Marcello Lippi in the first few matches of qualification for the 2006 FIFA World Cup in late 2004.
 After the rise of Luca Toni and Alberto Gilardino, while Corradi struggled at Valencia, he did not receive an international call-up again.